dansmyers/IntroToCS/Labs/5-Fun.md

 - If the result is *greater than or equal to* `difficulty`, the player passes the check.
 Return `True`.
 - Otherwise, return False.
 The player has failed the ability check.

 For example, a call to `check_roll(3, 12)` would roll a twenty-sided die, add 3, then check if the sum is at least 12.
+Add *at least three* test cases to the main section of the program.

 ## Card Games